The financial cost of accidents

-Accidents clearly cost money because of injured people, damaged plant and machinery and wasted product.
-The HSE estimates that occupational injuries and illnesses cost the UK in the region of £20 to £30 billion pounds each year if the total costs to individuals, employers and society are considered.
-The costs of highly visible accidents involving large scale loss of life or major property damage as a result of fire and explosion are often determined by official inquiries.
+Accidents clearly cost money due to injuries, damaged equipment, and wasted products.
+The HSE estimates that occupational injuries and illnesses cost the UK between £20 and £30 billion each year, considering the total costs to individuals, employers, and society.
+Official inquiries often determine the costs of large-scale accidents involving significant loss of life or major property damage from fires and explosions.

-Smaller accidents have proved much more difficult to cost as relatively few companies have systems in place to quantify them.
+Smaller accidents are harder to cost since few companies have systems to quantify them.

-HSE Guidance from 2002 “Reduce Risks – Cut Costs” (INDG355) identified three methods for quickly and crudely estimating uninsured costs of accidents.
+HSE Guidance from 2002, “Reduce Risks – Cut Costs” (INDG355), identified three methods for quickly estimating uninsured accident costs:

-2. Uninsured losses from accidents in smaller firms add up to £315 per employee per year
+• Uninsured losses in smaller firms add up to £315 per employee per year.

-3. The average uninsured cost of an accident causing absence from work is approximately £2100
+• The average uninsured cost of an accident causing work absence is approximately £2100.

-As every business and every incident are different the only accurate way of determining costs is to measure them.
+Every business and incident differs, so the only accurate way to determine costs is to measure them.

 HSE Guidance from “Reduce Risks – Cut Costs” (INDG355)

-Direct costs are those that can be easily attributed to an incident.
-They include costs such as:
+Direct costs are easily attributed to an incident, including:

 • fines